bmwasonga/ravenous/README.md

 hey.
-I am creating a React app
+I am creating a React app that uses an API to show data